 - U.S. Small Business Administration COVID-19 Guidance & Debt Relief Options

 - Protecting your finances during the coronavirus pandemic – Consumer Financial Protection Bureau

 Here are the answers to your most frequently asked coronavirus questions:

 Can I get evicted during the coronavirus pandemic?

 The coronavirus relief bill, CARES, includes a federal eviction moratorium prohibiting landlords from serving tenants eviction notices or charging fees for late rent until July 25, 2020.
 Individual states have issued their own relief programs and legislation during COVID-19.
 Consult your state’s laws to find out what measures are being taken to protect renters in your area.
-You can find out if the property you’re renting is protected from eviction by entering your address in a searchable database.
+By entering your address in a searchable database, you can find out if the property you’re renting is protected from eviction.

 Is there relief for renters during the coronavirus pandemic?

 You may be eligible for rent forbearance (postponement of rent payments) or rent assistance from a state, local, or social service agency.

 Contact the Housing and Urban Development (HUD) to learn more about rental assistance, housing vouchers, public housing, and housing for the elderly.